 Can someone please just teleport me to Avenue Montaigne in Paris?

 Waiting for Francois to get up as he’s the only one who can drive a stick shift.
 10:15 and no one else is ready except for me and the kids.
 Sheesh, no time to lallygag.
 We’re on vacation and have much to do on our last day!
-In the meantime, I took a way Michael’s iPad last night and we are all suffering.
+In the meantime, I took a way Michael’s iPad last night for being insufferable and now we are all suffering.
 Sucks!!!!
 We had finally figured out a way to use Daniel’s service because he was still with the carrier he had in Spain.
 Only two people could be on it at a time, one of them Daniel, and had to be within 10 feet of him.

 Finally, everyone got ready and we jumped in the van to go to Cancal.
 It’s a little fishing village that is known for farming oysters.
 Not as charming as Saint-Tropez or Honfleur but still nice enough.
 It’s a steep descent from the town square to the harbor but lots of stuff to look at on the way down including stairs built into the rock face.
 The harbor is fairly typical, seafood restaurants and souvenir shops elbowing each other for precious space.
 Mai treated us to a lovely lunch with friendly waiters who were eager to share their opinions on the best fish and the best way to prepare it.
 No iPhone AP for Mai.
 She found the restaurant by asking one of the oyster sellers at the docks.
 It was wonderful!
 To me, this sharing of recipes and a passion for food is invaluable.
-So,or waiters recipe is for Daurade which is a Mediterranean fish with white firm flesh and a delicate aroma.
+So, our waiters recipe is for Daurade which is a Mediterranean fish with white firm flesh and a delicate aroma.
 Allors, take an oven proof dish and make a bed of onions.
 Put a finger of water, so the onion doesn’t burn and the fish stays moist.
 Place it in a medium oven and bake until done.
 You can use fillets but a whole fish is always better.

 On the way home we stopped at an observation point which shows well the savage beauty of the Brittany coast.